 - Pet food and necessities.

-Have some cash too.
+- Include some cash too.
 Your community might be without electricity for some time.
 Many stores will only be able to take cash, and ATMs may not work.

 Types of tornado shelters